ClusterHQ/flocker/docs/labs/compose.rst

       volumes:
          - 'demo:/data'

-Note that ``data`` here corresponds to the name given to the Flocker plugin.
+Note that ``demo`` here corresponds to the name given to the Flocker plugin.
 The name will show up in the Flocker dataset metadata.

 docker-compose up